 Drugs and alcohol affect people from all walks of life, and there are varying reasons why people choose to abuse drugs or alcohol.
 Some people use drugs recreationally, while others are prescribed them but then become dependent on them.
 When a full-blown addiction develops, it can become difficult to stop using drugs or alcohol without professional help.
 The abuse of substances wreak havoc on the mind and body and eventually become deadly.
+The CDC has reported that North Carolina alone recorded 3,184 drug related deaths in 2020 which is a 38% rise from the previous year.
 An addiction assessment is an excellent way to determine what treatment is required, but it is essential for family and friends to know the signs of addiction.
 Substance abuse creates a variety of behavioral symptoms.
 These symptoms include increased aggression and irritability, changes in attitude and personality, and lethargic behavior.

 Some of the other behavioral symptoms include depression, dramatic changes in habits, and even involvement in criminal activity.
 Some of the physical symptoms include bloodshot eyes, or a glazed look dilated or constricted pupils and abrupt weight changes.
 Additionally, someone addicted to drugs will have problems sleeping too little or too much, and looking unkempt.
 They will also struggle with poor coordination and unusual body odors.
 When families are able to notice the signs of addiction, they can intervene early and save their loved one's life.
 Addiction assessment in North Carolina can also help families determine the severity of addiction and what treatment will help their drug or alcohol problem.